 To assess the impact of Sitophilus oryzae infestation, five pairs of freshly emerged male and female adults were introduced into jars containing 100 grams of each rice variety.
 The experiment was conducted under controlled conditions with three replicates.
 After 90 days, the grains were separated from dust, insects, and their developmental stages.
 The difference between the initial and final grain weights was calculated to determine weight loss.
 Furthermore, the percentage of grains damaged during the infestation was also recorded.

 Statistical analysis

 Data collected from the laboratory experiments were statistically analyzed.
-Statistical design was Complete Randomized Design (CRD).
-Tabulated data was transformed into percentages (%) and analyzed.
-Final tables and graph were prepared using Microsoft Office Excel.
+Statistical design was a Complete Randomized Design (CRD).
+Tabulated data were transformed into percentages (%) and analyzed.
+Final tables and graphs were prepared using Microsoft Office Excel.

 EXPERIMENTAL FINDING